 1. Place on Loan List

 The most basic option is to put the player on the loan list.
 At the age of 18, Henrique Pereira is one who falls between B Team level and Under-23s.
-I’ve promoted him to the B-Team and made him available to play for the Under-23 for 90 minutes, but my Under-23 Manager has favoured Samuel Pedro – one with less potential and abilities.
+I’ve promoted him to the B-Team and made him available to play for the Under-23 for 90 minutes, but my Under-23 Manager has favored Samuel Pedro – one with less potential and abilities.
 Don’t ask me why, but it’s not ideal at all!

 To put the player on the loan list simply go to;